3Below: Tales of Arcadia

-3Below: Tales of Arcadia (or simply 3Below) is an American animated science fantasy television series produced by DreamWorks Animation, and is the second installment of Guillermo del Toro's Tales of Arcadia trilogy.
+3Below: Tales of Arcadia (or simply 3Below) is an American animated science fiction television series produced by DreamWorks Animation, and is the second installment of Guillermo del Toro's Tales of Arcadia trilogy.

 The series was announced on December 12, 2017 by Netflix and DreamWorks.
 On October 5, 2018, the premiere date was announced and the first teaser was released.
 The 13-episode first season was released on December 21, 2018 on Netflix, set during the third season of Trollhunters.
 The series concluded with the release of the second season that serves as a sequel to Trollhunters, and was released on July 12, 2019.

 A third and final installment of Tales of Arcadia, titled Wizards, was released on August 7, 2020.
 The full-length feature film, Trollhunters: Rise of the Titans was released on Netflix on July 21, 2021.

 Plot

 Two royal extraterrestrial siblings, Crown Princess Aja and Crown Prince Krel of House Tarron, their dog-like pet named Luug, and their bodyguard, Varvatos Vex, escape from their home planet of Akiridion-5 after a coup and crash-land on Earth, specifically in the city of Arcadia Oaks, California.
-There, the aliens adjust to human culture and try to fix their spaceship (as well as to restore their nearly-dead parents King Fialkov and Queen Coranda) to return and take back Akiridion-5, which is being taken over by an evil dictator known as General Val Morando, who has already sent out a team of intergalactic bounty hunters, called the Zeron Brotherhood, to find and catch the alien prince and princess.
+There, the aliens adjust to human culture and try to fix their spaceship (as well as restore their nearly-dead parents King Fialkov and Queen Coranda) to return and take back Akiridion-5, which is being taken over by an evil dictator known as General Val Morando, who has already sent out a team of intergalactic bounty hunters, called the Zeron Brotherhood, to find and catch the alien prince and princess.

 After investigating a way to stop Val Morando and find the hiding place of Aja and Krel, Zadra, one of the noble protectors of the royals from Akiridion-5, arrives on Earth.
 Meanwhile, after learning of his involvement in Morando's coup, Aja and Krel decide to exile Vex.
 During his exile, Vex is captured by the Zeron Brotherhood and imprisoned at a bounty hunter outpost located on Earth's moon.
 In Season 2, Aja and Krel learn of his capture and launch a rescue mission.
 Soon after the rescue, however the gang discovers that Morando is heading for Earth.
 After successfully defeating him, Aja (now Queen), Vex, Zadra, Luug and the rest finally return home, joined by Eli, who has volunteered to be Earth's ambassador on Akiridion 5.
 Crown Prince Krel decides that Earth has become his home, and decides to stay with his new human best friends.